MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/10-Building-Windows-VM.md

 1. In the Remote Desktop Protocol login window paste the IP Address of the VM you copied previously.

-1. When prompted enter the username and password you used when you created the VM.
+1. When prompted enter the username and password you used when you created the VM (yourname & Password555!!!).

 ![RDP in using credentials to create machine](../images/RDPin2.png)